Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

 💊

-Self-Employed Health Insurance 100% of premiums paid for yourself, spouse, and dependents (deductible above the line on Schedule 1, Line 17).
+Self-Employed Health Insurance 100% of premiums for you, spouse, and dependents including dental and qualifying long-term care policies.
+Schedule 1, Line 17.
+Cannot exceed net profit from the business.

 💰